- April 20, 2023

 Segregating every backup copy is not feasible, so the isolated recovery process is best targeted at mission-critical data the company is dependent on to ensure the business can recover quickly.

-Air gaps and immutability
+Air gap security and immutability

-Air gaps are a bit more difficult.
+Air gap systems are a bit more difficult.
 An air gap requires a storage system to be disconnected from the outside world.
 By definition, a cloud storage system is connected and accessible so IT can access it when needed.
 It seems to me that the main requirement for isolated recovery systems is the “gold copy” status of the backup.
 One way to guarantee the gold copy status of a backup in the cloud would be to write it to immutable storage.
 That immutable copy would be “isolated” due to its immutability and can be restored when needed.
 A regularly scheduled (separate) backup saved to Azure WORM storage would provide a highly secure (against ransomware) isolated recovery option.
 Organizations in specific industries such as the financial and healthcare sectors could use this method as yet another piece of their disaster recovery process.

 This is not to say that isolated recovery should only be utilized for specific industries.
 Companies across all sectors with company critical data should look at this backup methodology as well.